github/rest-api-docs-md/organizations/get.md

 Lists all organizations, in the order that they were created.

+> [!NOTE]
-**Note:** Pagination is powered exclusively by the `since` parameter.
+> Pagination is powered exclusively by the `since` parameter.
 Use the [Link header](https://docs.github.com/rest/guides/using-pagination-in-the-rest-api#using-link-headers) to get the URL for the next page of organizations.